garygeorgeu/vscode-import-finder/README.md

   - Type: `string`
   - Default: `import $fileName from '$relativePath'`
 * `finderImport.allowIndexFile`:
-  - Decides whether or not to include the "index(.js)" in the imported path.
+  - Decides whether or not to include the "index.js" file in the imported path.
   - Type: `boolean`
   - Default: `false`
 * `finderImport.allowFileExtension`: